peytonhong/LSTMAutoencoder/README.md

 # LSTMAutoencoder
-LSTM Autoencoder implementation with TensorFlow
+LSTM Autoencoder for time-series prediction written in TensorFlow.

 This code is based on this paper: https://arxiv.org/abs/1502.04681